whizzml/examples/model-per-cluster/batch-prediction/readme.md

-# Single predictions with cluster models
+# Batch predictions with cluster models

 This script uses the
 [Use cluster models](../use-cluster-models/readme.md) to create batch